itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 ##### Escalating to Redux

-Now, what if you wanted to add a dropdown of look-ahead search results SearchForm?
+Now, what if I decided to add a dropdown of look-ahead search results SearchForm?

-It would make sense to include that UI as a separate component, but what if it needs to call `loadWikiData` from [`App`](https://github.com/itxchy/FCC-spiffy-wikipedia/blob/master/src/components/App.js) to load results every 400ms?
+It would make sense to include the dropdown's UI as a separate component, but what if it needs to call [`loadWikiData`](https://github.com/itxchy/FCC-spiffy-wikipedia/blob/master/src/components/App.js#L28) from `App.js`  every 400ms to load results?

-Let's reference our updated component tree:
+Let's reference the updated component tree:
 ```
 - App (WikiContainer)
     + SearchBar